Anyolite/anyolite/README.md

 #### Security

-* [ ] Error messages for unability to load script or bytecode files
+* [X] Error messages for problems when loading scripts or bytecode files

 #### Bugfixes